kiba/Writings/atg/chp12_an_epic_battle.md

 # Chapter Twelves: An Epic Battle

+A lone cloaked Al'kesh watched over Sokar's star system.
+An event he expected and hoped to happen failed to pass.

-The bomb failed to make it through.
+The primitive naquadah bomb failed to make it through the gate.
 Sokar lived.
+His ally's plan was good, but that was dependent on Sokar acting like any other interchangable Goa'uld.
+Martouf/Lantash could guess that the gate was protected properly with a shield.

+It was the last ditch attempt to stop or weakened Sokar before the battle.
-Martouf watched as a fleet dropped out of hyperspace and began approaching the Sokar.

-It didn't look good.
+Martouf watched as a fleet dropped out of hyperspace and began approaching the Sokar homeworld.
+His heart dropped into his stomach.
+It didn't look good at all.
 The Goa'uld alliance was already outnumbered two to one.
-Many of the system lords decided to drop out before this battle.
+Either some of the system lords dropped out of the battle, or that other Goa'uld motherships were too far away.

-Should Sokar wins this battle, he will be free to rampage across systems, with no one to stop them.
+***